From Knots to Miles Per Hour: Understanding Nautical Speed and its Conversion

 -

-Search and Rescue: In maritime search and rescue operations, accurate speed calculations are paramount for efficient deployment of resources and maximizing the chances of a successful rescue.
+Search and Rescue: In maritime search and rescue operations, accurate speed calculations are critical for efficient deployment of resources and maximizing the chances of a successful rescue.
 Knowing the speed of a distressed vessel, rescue boats, and aircraft is critical for precise calculations of time and location.

 -